-This annual report includes this management's discussion and analysis report, the independent auditors' report and the basic financial statements of Lakeland Montessori as well as required supplementary information.
+This annual report includes the management's discussion and analysis, the independent auditor's report and the basic financial statements of the School as well as required supplementary information.
 The financial statements also include notes that explain in more detail some of the information found in the financial statements.
-The basic financial statements include two kinds of statements that present different views of the Lakeland Montessori:
+The basic financial statements include two kinds of statements that present different views of the School:

-The first two statements are government-wide financial statements that provide both long-term and short-term information about the Lakeland Montessori's overall financial status.
-These statements report information about the Lakeland Montessori as a whole and about its activities in a manner that helps answer the question, "Is the Lakeland Montessori better off or worse off as a result of the year's activities?"
-These statements include all assets and liabilities using the accrual basis of accounting similar to the accounting used by the private sector corporations.
+The first two statements are government-wide financial statements that provide both long-term and short-term information about the School's overall financial status.
+These statements report information about the School as a whole and about its activities in a manner that helps answer the question, "Is Lakeland Montessori Schoolhouse, Inc. better off or worse off as a result of the year's activities?"
+These statements include all assets, liabilities and deferred outflows and inflows of resources using the accrual basis of accounting similar to the accounting used by the private sector corporations.
 All of the current year's revenues and expenses are taken into consideration regardless of when cash is received or paid.

-The statement of net position presents all of the Lakeland Montessori's assets and liabilities, with the difference between the two reported as "net position".
-Over time, increases or decreases in the net position may serve as a useful indicator of whether the financial position of the Lakeland Montessori is improving or deteriorating.
-The reader will need to consider other non-financial factors such as the property tax base, current tax laws, student enrollment growth or decline, and facility conditions in arriving at their conclusion regarding the overall health of the Lakeland Montessori.
+The statement of net position presents all of the School's assets, deferred inflows of resources, liabilities and deferred inflows of resources, with the residual measure reported as "net position".
+Over time, increases or decreases in the net position may serve as a useful indicator of whether the financial position of the School is improving or deteriorating.
+The reader will need to consider other non-financial factors such as the current tax laws, student enrollment growth or decline, and facility conditions in arriving at their conclusion regarding the overall health of the School.

-The statement of activities presents information showing how the Lakeland Montessori's net position changed during the most recent fiscal year.
+The statement of activities presents information showing how the School's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.

-The remaining statements are fund financial statements that focus on individual parts of the Lakeland Montessori's operation in more detail than the government-wide statements.
+The remaining statements are the fund financial statements that focus on individual parts of the School's operation in more detail than the government-wide statements.
+A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.